Idaho officials want to cap hundreds of artesian wells

 - Goodbye, viaduct: The highway closes for good after 66 years on Seattle's waterfront VIEW

+He said his agency has capped some artesian wells in some southwestern areas and found water pressure going up.
+An artesian well is one where natural pressure produces a constant flow of water without the need for pumps.

+“As the pressure declines, then, of course, there’s less water that flows from the well,” Spackman said after leaving the meeting.
+“Many of those water rights holders who rely on those artesian pressures have had to place pumps in their wells so they can divert their water.”

-The snail lives in thermal springs in the Bruneau River in southwestern Idaho.
+He also said capping artesian wells could help the Bruneau hot springsnail.
+The snail lives in thermal springs in the Bruneau River in southwestern Idaho but declined after natural flows into the system also declined.

 The species was listed as endangered under the Endangered Species Act in 1993.